Vincit/objection.js/README.md

 What objection.js **doesn't** give you:

  * **A custom query DSL.
 SQL is used as a query language.**
+ This doesn't mean you have to write SQL strings though.
+A query builder based on [`knex`](http://knexjs.org) is
+    used to build the SQL.
+However, if the query builder fails you for some reason, raw SQL strings can be easily written using the [raw](http://vincit.github.io/objection.js/#raw) helper function.
  * **Automatic database schema creation and migration from model definitions.**
     For simple things it is useful that the database schema is automatically generated from the model definitions, but usually just gets in your way when doing anything non-trivial.
 Objection.js leaves the schema related things